-262-X-11-.01 Sexual Assault Examination Payments.
+262-X-11-.01 Sexual Assault Examination Payment Program.

-Program Description: This section provides for payment of the initial forensic examination which is performed on victims of sexual offenses for the purpose of obtaining evidence to pursue criminal charges against sexual assault offenders.
-Expenses incurred for processing sexual assault examination kits are eligible.
-Sexual assault examination kits developed by the Alabama Department of Forensics and comparable kits shall be eligible for payment pursuant to this section.
+Program Description: This section provides for payment of the initial forensic examination which is performed on victims of sexual violence for the purpose of obtaining evidence to potentially pursue criminal charges against sexual assault offenders and for the prevention and treatment of venereal disease.
+Expenses incurred for processing sexual assault evidence collection kits are eligible.
 Child sexual assault examinations shall also be eligible for payment pursuant to this section.